The Ultimate Guide to COVID-19 Masks

-Even after a year of living in the grips of the COVID-19 pandemic, it can be hard to filter out the truth from fiction when it comes to wearing masks to protect against coronavirus.
+It can be hard to filter out the truth from fiction when it comes to wearing masks to protect against coronavirus.
 Health officials agree that universal and diligent mask-wearing is one of the most critical steps to defeating COVID-19 and getting back to a world where we can safely return to the office, our kids can return to school and businesses can get back to normal.

 We got the most up-to-date guidance on masking from Marisa Glucoft, MPH, CIC, Director of Accreditation and Licensing, Infection Prevention and Emergency Management at Children’s Hospital Los Angeles, to help everyone stay safe from coronavirus.

 Masking is as much about self-protection as it is about preventing the virus from spreading to others.
 What makes COVID-19 particularly contagious is that it's infectious even if the carrier has no symptoms.
 You might feel fine and relax your masking habits, but you could still pass the virus on to someone else—or vice versa.